The Ultimate Beginner’s Workout Guide: Transform Your Fitness Journey Today

 • Lateral Raises: Work the shoulders.

 These exercises can be added at the end of your workout to ensure all muscle groups are adequately engaged (StrengthLog).
-Additionally, avoid common mistakes in strength training by checking our guide on Avoid These Common Strength Training Mistakes for Better Results.
+Additionally, avoid common mistakes in strength training by checking our beginner’s workout guide on Avoid These Common Strength Training Mistakes for Better Results.

 4. Core Work